-- 6 State funding and policy proposals that support the development of an effective and comprehensive countywide and especially regional and statewide measure to adapt to sea level rise, community resilience, and other effects of climate change. - 7 Implementation of Proposition 39, the Income Tax Increase for Multistate Businesses.
-The County also supports prioritizing local governments to receive funds for installation of green energy projects. - 8 Diversion of waste from landfills and mandatory recycling through implementation of Assembly Bill 939 (Chapter 809, Statutes of 1989) and Assembly Bill 341 (Chapter 476, Statutes of 2011). - 9 Exploring additional funding sources for continued implementation of the Countywide Integrated Waste Management Plan.
+- 6 7 State funding and policy proposals that support the development of an effective and comprehensive countywide and especially regional and statewide measure to adapt to sea level rise, community resilience, and other effects of climate change.
+State funding to study the impacts of climate change on the natural environment, species adaptation and human health impacts, and migration. - 78 Implementation of Proposition 39, the Income Tax Increase for Multistate Businesses.
+The County also supports prioritizing local governments and additional rounds of funding for local government of school district projects to receive funds for installation of green energy projects. - 89 Diversion of waste from landfills and mandatory recycling through implementation of Assembly Bill 939 (Chapter 809, Statutes of 1989) and Assembly Bill 341 (Chapter 476, Statutes of 2011). - 910 Exploring and support of additional funding sources, or the broadening use of existing funding, for continued implementation of the Countywide Integrated Waste Management Plan.
 The current funding (Assembly Bill 939, Chapter 1095 and Statutes of 1989) is from fees imposed per ton of solid waste disposed in the County.
-As disposal of solid waste decreases and materials recycled or composted increases, assessment of fees on recycled or composted materials should be considered. - 10 The County will support efforts to improve the CEQA process while maintaining authority at the local level. - 11 Continued funding for the California Green Business Program. - 12 New and/or expanded funding for: - Improvements to streets and roads that encourage active transportation, such as walking and bicycling, transit, and other carbon-reducing road improvements. - Capital investments that expand waste management infrastructure with a priority in disadvantaged communities. - Investment in new or expanded clean composting, anaerobic digestion, fiber, plastic, and glass facilities necessary to divert more materials from landfills as these programs reduce GHG emissions and support the state's 75 percent solid waste recycling goal. - Wetland restoration projects that provide carbon sequestration benefits, including habitat restoration projects within the California EcoRestore program to support the long-term wealth of the Delta's native fish and wildlife species.
+As disposal of solid waste decreases and materials recycled or composted increases, assessment of fees on recycled or composted materials should be considered. - 11 Funding for local jurisdictions to comply with the Mandatory Commercial Organics Recycling (MORe) program created by Assembly Bill 1826 (Chapter 727, Statutes of 2014) and Assembly Bill 341 (Chapter 476, Statutes of 2011). - 12 Efforts to improve the CEQA and regional permitting processes while maintaining authority at the local level. - 13 Continued funding for the California Green Business Program, including flexible funding sources, such as Cap and Trade that will support similar programs that holistically address energy, water, solid waste, stormwater, pollution prevention and transportation alternatives. - 14 New and/or expanded funding for:

+Improvements to streets and roads that encourage active transportation, such as walking and bicycling, transit, and other carbon-reducing road improvements.

+Capital investments that expand waste reuse and recycling market management infrastructure with a priority in disadvantaged communities.

+Investment in new or expanded clean composting, anaerobic digestion, fiber, plastic, and glass facilities necessary to divert more materials from landfills as these programs reduce GHG emissions and support the state's 75 percent solid waste recycling goal.

+Wetland restoration projects that provide carbon sequestration benefits, including habitat restoration projects within the California EcoRestore program to support the long-term wealth of the Delta's native fish and wildlife species.

-- Incentives to agricultural operations to invest in energy efficient irrigation technologies that reduce GHG emissions and water use. - Forest health programs that reduce GHG emissions through fuel reduction
+Incentives to agricultural operations to invest in energy efficient irrigation technologies that reduce GHG emissions and water use.

+Forest health programs that reduce GHG emissions through fuel reduction